 NATURAL, FINE, BREATHABLE

-Lyocell is a "cellulosic fibre" as it is derived from the cellulose of wood pulp or sometimes from bamboo.
+Lyocell is a "cellulosic fibre" as it is derived from the cellulose of wood pulp.
 Although it is a manufactured fibre lyocell is not considered synthetic.

-It's properties and characteristics are more similar to those of natural cellulosic fibres, such as cotton, flax (linen), hemp and jute, than those of petroleum-based synthetic fibres such as nylon or polyester.
-We call our T-shirts "luxury" because the trade off for the many wonderful characteristics is that it is a delicate fabrication that is easily snagged or caught to produce tiny holes with wear.
+It's properties and characteristics are more similar to those of natural cellulosic fibres, such as cotton, flax (linen), hemp and jute, than those of petroleum-based synthetic fibres (eg. nylon or polyester).

 Lyocell has numerous “claims to fame”.
 Its ability to absorb excess liquid (perspiration) – at a rate of 50% more than cotton – and quickly release it into the atmosphere, supports the natural ability of the skin to act as a protective shell to regulate body temperature and maintain water balance.
 At the same time because moisture is directly absorbed and transported to the inside of the fibre, rather than the surface it does not give bacteria a chance to grow.
 As a result, clothing made of lyocell remains odor-free for multiple wearings much longer than cotton.
 This means fewer washings and saving on water and energy as well as on the wear and tear that occurs on any fabric from the washing and drying processes.
 By contrast, synthetics have hundreds to thousands of times higher bacteria count over the same time periods as lyocell.
 Even better, lyocell’s anti-bacterial property is inherent to the fibre without the chemical additives that are used on synthetics and many cotton products.